-The Council shall appoint some person to serve as the City Clerk of the Council who shall report to the City Council.
+The Council shall appoint seme person to serve as a City Clerk of the Council.
+The City Clerk shall report to the City Council.
 He shall give notices of its meetings, shall keep the official copy of this Charter and the journal of the Council's proceedings, shall authenticate by his signature and record in full in a book kept for the purpose all ordinances and resolutions, and shall perform such other duties as the City Manager shall assign to him.